yudduy/dia-voice/README.md

 *   **UI Issues:** Clear browser cache, check developer console (F12) for JS errors.
 *   **Generation Cancel Button:** This is a "UI Cancel" - it stops the *frontend* from waiting/processing but doesn't instantly halt the backend model inference.
 Clicking Generate again cancels the previous UI wait.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to open an issue to report bugs or suggest features, or submit a Pull Request for improvements.

 ## 📜 License

 This project is licensed under the **MIT License**.